rajratnmore/react_project_install_steps/README.md

                 ],
             };

-    5. Have to following content into file named "index.css"
+    5. Have to follow content into a file named "index.css"

             /* src/styles/tailwind.css */
             @import 'tailwindcss/base';